nicvagn/Gambit-Pairing/README.md

 - Tiebreak order is fully configurable and reflected in the standings and printouts.
 - Manual pairing adjustments are logged and cannot be undone automatically.
 - Tournament data is saved in `.json` files (JSON format).
-- This is an alpha version (0.5.0); please report bugs or suggestions via [Discord](https://discord.gg/eEnnetMDfr) or make an issue on Github.
+- This is still an alpha; please report bugs or suggestions via [Discord](https://discord.gg/eEnnetMDfr) or make an [issue on Github](https://github.com/Chickaboo/gambit-pairing/issues)

 ## License

-This project is open source and available under the GPL-v3 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
+This project is open source and available under the GPL-3.0-or-later [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Screenshots